5 Best Frank Lloyd Wright Coffee Table Books (2026)

 Fallingwater $60 190 Single masterpiece

-West Coast $45 256 California focus
+West Coast $55 256 California focus

 Basic Architecture $20 96 Quick intro

-What is the best overall Frank Lloyd Wright coffee table book?
+What's the best overall Frank Lloyd Wright coffee table book?

-Is there a good book specifically about Fallingwater?
+Is there a definitive book about Fallingwater?

-Fallingwater: A Frank Lloyd Wright Country House by Edgar Kaufmann Jr. is the definitive book.
-Kaufmann was Wright's apprentice and the son of the clients—he lived in the house for 27 years.
+Yes.
+Edgar Kaufmann Jr.'s "Fallingwater: A Frank Lloyd Wright Country House" is the definitive account—he was Wright's apprentice and lived in the house for 27 years.

 Join the PrettybookClub